 (b) is subject to the conditions in subregulations (3) and (4); and

-(c) may be subject to such conditions and restrictions (including as to its duration) as the Commissioner thinks fit.
+(c) may be subject to such conditions and restrictions (including as to its duration) as the Superintendent thinks fit.

+(2A) The Superintendent may, by giving written notice to the approved training provider, cancel an approval given under subregulation (1), but the cancellation is not effective unless the Superintendent —

+(a) has given to the training provider written notice of the intention to cancel the approval stating the grounds on which the cancellation is intended and allowing the training provider 21 days within which to respond to the notice; and

+(b) has had due regard to any response to the notice made within that time.

 (3) An approved training provider is to keep a record of attendance, showing the competence of each attendee, for each training course in firearms discharge conducted by that provider.

 (4) As soon as practicable after conducting a training course and, in any case, no later than 7 days after that course, an approved training provider must provide the records kept under subregulation (3) —